tausvels/usefullFunctions/README.md

 6. lengthOfLongestSubstring - Outputs the length of the longest substring. (string as a paramer).
 See code example.

+7. reverseNum - Outputs the reversed version of the input number.
+Input must be below 32 bit (2^31) otherwise output = 0.

 ## ALGORITHMS [REFERENCE](https://blog.bitsrc.io/a-guide-to-javascript-algorithms-search-4d653be3dca2)

 1. ### Breadth First - Used mainly in Graph which uses a QUEUE (FIFO) structure.